 Dr. Javaheri is one of a handful of surgeons offer this very progressive body contouring procedure.

 Men and women who opt for this procedure often feel more confident about their shape and proportions.
 The surgery is fairly straight forward; a well-hidden scar is strategically placed in the crease of the buttocks then buttock implants (made of solid silicone gel that cannot leak) are positioned between the layers of the muscle.
 The implant is positioned in an area that is well away from the bony aspect of the buttock, and should not hinder the ability to sit comfortably.
-The incision site is generally not visible even with a thong.
+The incision site is generally not visible for most patients even with a thong.*

 Buttock augmentation, also known as gluteaplasty results in the improvement of shape, contour and size.
 The procedure is designed not only to increase the size of the buttock, but, in many cases, to improve the shape and contour.
 Dr. Javaheri will design a surgical plan that is unique to your situation and desires for an improved overall appearance.*

 The primary candidates for buttock augmentation are people who are unhappy with the underdeveloped size, shape, and/or volume of their buttocks.*

 At the time of your consultation Dr. Javaheri will ask you about your general medical history, specifically pertaining to any medical conditions that could cause problems during or after your surgery, for example, uncontrolled high blood pressure, blood clotting problems, or a tendency to form excessive scars.*

 If you are a smoker you will be asked to stop smoking 1 month in advance of surgery.
 Regular smoking constricts blood vessels, and results in decreased blood flow to a given area, which can prevent normal healing.*

 Consultation and medical examination must be completed before approval for treatment.